AmirUsefian/Autonomous3DPathfinder/README.md

 # Autonomous3DPathfinder

-**Autonomous3DPathfinder** is a reinforcement learning-based agent designed to navigate a 3D maze environment and find the optimal path from a start position to a goal while avoiding dynamic obstacles.
+**Autonomous3DPathfinder** is a reinforcement learning-based agent designed to navigate a 3D Grid environment and find the optimal path from a start position to a goal while avoiding dynamic obstacles.
 The agent uses Q-learning to improve its decision-making over multiple episodes.
 It incorporates real-world challenges, such as moving obstacles, to mimic realistic pathfinding problems.

 ### Features

-- **3D Maze Navigation:** The agent can navigate a 3D grid (layers, rows, columns) to find the shortest path to the goal.
+- **3D Grid Navigation:** The agent can navigate a 3D grid (layers, rows, columns) to find the shortest path to the goal.
 - **Dynamic Obstacles:** Obstacles in the environment move randomly at set intervals, adding complexity to the pathfinding challenge.
 - **Q-Learning:** The agent uses Q-learning to update its action-value function and improve its performance over time.
 - **Epsilon-Greedy Policy:** The agent explores the environment randomly with a probability (epsilon) to ensure effective exploration and exploitation.